Easy pan-seared Lamb Loin Chops Recipe with garlic and olive pil. Delicious, Mediterranean-style dinner that takes only 30 minutes to make!

 - Baked Asparagus with Gruyere cheese, Garlic, and Bacon

 - 4 lamb loin chops

 - fresh parsley chopped

-Combine 3 tablespoons olive oil, minced garlic, 1 teaspoon salt, 1/2 teaspoon pepper in a small bowl, and mix.
+- Combine 3 tablespoons olive oil, 1 teaspoon salt, and ½ teaspoon pepper in a small bowl, and mix.
 Rub lamb loin chops with this mixture.

-Heat 1 tablespoon olive oil in a large skillet (I used stainless steel skillet) until hot.
-Add lamb loin chops and cook on high heat about 3 minutes on one side, then turn over and cook for 3 minutes on the other side.
+- Heat 1 tablespoon olive oil in a large skillet (I used stainless steel skillet) on medium-high heat.
+Add lamb loin chops and cook on medium-high heat for about 3 minutes on one side, then turn over and cook for 3 minutes on the other side.
 Use splatter screen, if needed.

-Then, reduce the heat to low, flip the lamb chops back to the other side, and let them cook on low heat for about 5 more minutes.
+- Then, reduce the heat to low, flip the lamb chops back to the other side, add minced garlic around and underneath the lamb chops, and cook the chops on low heat for about 10 more minutes.

-Remove the skillet from heat, cover with lid.
-Leave the chops in the skillet, off heat, covered for about 10-15 minutes.
+- Remove the skillet from heat, cover with lid.
+Let the lamb loin chops rest after cooking, in the skillet, off heat, covered, for about 10-15 minutes.